-3.7 SECURITY AND CONFLICT ENVIRONMENT
+3.5 SECURITY AND CONFLICT ENVIRONMENT

 In July 2011 South Sudan declared its independence from Sudan.
-However, conflict continued in different ways.
-In 2012, widespread intra-communal conflicts, including cattle raids and militia activity continued to divide the country and prevent peace and development.
-In December 2013 a civil war broke out in the northern parts and Juba, causing major displacement of people as 43 | Page well as increasing food insecurity.
-Continued cross-border conflict with Sudan further led to the exit of traders from Sudan, while insecurity also affected trade routes from Uganda.
-Due to rising political disputes, in 2016, conflict intensified and expanded to the southern parts of South Sudan, resulting in mass displacements to Uganda and Sudan and the closure of the Sudanese border.
+However, conflict continued in different ways that has severely hampered any positive development, including in the economic sector.
+In 2012, widespread intra-communal conflicts, including cattle raids and militia activity continued to divide the country and prevented peace.
+Civil war broke out in 2013 in the northern parts of Juba, causing major displacement of over 1.9 million people (53.4 percent of them children) as well as increasing food insecurity.
+Due to rising political disputes, in 2016, conflict intensified and expanded to the southern parts of South Sudan, where 2.1 million left the country as refugees to Uganda and Sudan.
 This period rendered over half of the total population dependent on humanitarian assistance.
-The government declared a state of emergency.
+And the government declared a state of emergency.